abhisheknalla/SSAD_ProjectInternship/README.md

 # SSAD_ProjectInternship

 Monsoon 2017
-Project with MLIT solutions on Consight.
+-Project with MLIT solutions on Consight.
 Consight is an Industrial IoT application for remote condition monitoring of machinery, detecting anomolies and developing prediction based analytics for production efficiency.